SoyMark/Generating-Declarative-Statements-from-QA-Pairs/README.md

 The result is that this model perform nearly as well as the rule-based model evaluated with BLEU and ROUGE score.
 However the sentence pattern is lack of diversity.

-To be honest, even though I tried my best to conduct objective test, it's just a rough comparison, because the trainset and testset I can found were more or less different from what they used in the paper.
+To be honest, even though I tried my best to conduct objective tests, it's just a rough comparison, because the trainset and testset I can found were more or less different from what they used in the paper.